EvictionLab/eviction-lab-website/content/updates/research/eviction-filing-trends-after-cdc-moratorium/index.md

   </li>
 </ul>

+Eviction filings increased in the two months after the CDC moratorium ended, but dipped in the third.
 In terms of the absolute number of eviction cases filed, we observed an increase of 1% between the month before and the month after the Supreme Court’s decision.
 This count increased again the following month (by 22.7%), but dipped in the third month after the end of the moratorium (11.2% drop).
 Overall, we observed 20.4% more cases filed in the three months after the moratorium than over the final three months that it was in place. <sup>1</sup>

 Still, evictions remained well below historical average after the moratorium was lifted.
 At their highest level, in the second month after the moratorium ended (September 27 through October 26), the 48,387 eviction cases we recorded was still only 63.4% of historical average.